 Vaquitas are vanishing.
 Fast.
-By summer of 2018, they could all be gone.
 The problem is so simple and yet extremely complex.
 If we can remove illegal nets and prevent more from entering the water, we have a chance at saving vaquitas from extinction.
 But that will take the might of the people of San Felipe, the government of Mexico, and the entire international community.

 Consider these conundrums.
 Can alternative fishing gear that does not kill vaquitas be developed in time to save the species?
 We can’t save the vaquita and drive fishers to extinction.
 How do you fight an illegal fishery that offers wealth in a climate of poverty?
 We need all hands on deck to save not just the vaquita, but also the fishing communities in Baja.
 And we don’t have a moment to spare.

 Use your heart.
 You can make a difference today by supporting the multi-institutional effort to remove deadly gillnets from the Gulf, which includes the Mexican Ministry of the Environment, the Mexican Navy, Museo de la Ballena, Sea Shepherd Conservation Society, and the World Wildlife Fund (WWF).

 Use your voice.
 We owe it to each of the remaining vaquitas to sound an alarm that is heard round the world.
 Help us tell their story.
 Talk about vaquitas that are drowning, fishermen who are struggling, and the illegal fishery that is to blame.
 Talk about it at the water cooler and at the dinner table.
 And talk about how we still have time to pull them back from the edge of extinction.
 Then start sharing.
 Tweet it, post it, and blog it. #vaquitacpr @vaquitacpr

 The VaquitaCPR team is hard at work to determine our next steps, and we are utilizing the expertise of our vaquita scientists to guide the way.
 Updates will be posted on this website.